...A useful scheme for software-based transmit audio processing for the Kenwood TS-870S.

 > Speakers Rode NT-USB set as the default communications device.
 Properties set at level 56, no enhancements, 16 bit, 48000Hz and no exclusive mode.

 Note: This important device controls the level of processed audio going to the 870 for transmission.
 To reiterate, there are two adjustable control knobs are located on the front of the microphone.
 One knob selects either unprocessed audio direct from the microphone.
 The other knob adjusts the level of processed audio coming from the output of the software-based processing system.
-This control, together with windows sound manager Speakers Rode NT-USB level adjustment and the processing software's adjustments must be fined tuned in unison in order to provide the faithful and clean audio input to the 870.
+This control, together with windows sound manager Speakers Rode NT-USB level adjustment and the processing software's adjustments must be fined tuned in unison to provide the faithful and clean audio input to the 870.

 > Microphone Rode NT-USB is set as Default Device.
 Properties set at level 24, 16 bit, 48000Hz and no exclusive mode.
-Close-talk (about 2 inches) the microphone in order to alleviate pickup of shack noise.
+Close-talk (about 2 inches) the microphone to alleviate pickup of shack noise.

-Breakaway Live Audio Processor Software setup:
+Audio Processor Software Alternatives: